reallyTG/reformulator-artifact/README.md

 Each of the anti-patterns studies are numbered, and a sheet describing them is included in `/home/data` as well.
 The next section will describe how to trigger each of them.

+## Convenience Script and How to Run the Transformation on All Projects

+In `/home/evaluation/scripts`, you'll find a script called `run-experiment.sh`, which runs the analysis and transformation on all projects.
+The script contains the commands needed to run the tool, and the content is copied in the last section of this README for convenience (Section 'Misc Commands').

 ## Project Details